 Guild Volunteer Opportunities

-The Sarah Bush Lincoln Volunteer Guild Scholarship program is offering scholarships to students in the healthcare field.
+The Sarah Bush Lincoln Volunteer Guild Scholarship program offers scholarships to students in the healthcare field.

-Volunteers are an important element in the total patient care program at SBLHS.
+Volunteers are an important element in the total patient care program at SBL.
 While providing community services, volunteers often touch the lives of others during difficult times.

 There are many opportunities for you to use your special skills and abilities while experiencing new and exciting challenges.
 Volunteers meet new friends and learn first-hand about the care the Health System provides to the communities it serves.